 persons per hectare

 Development of the area dates from 1880 when land was first purchased.
-In 1941 to 1942 the Army used the area for headquarters for the 1st Battalion and a camping place for the troops.
+From 1941 to 1942 the Army used the area for headquarters for the 1st Battalion and a camping place for the troops.
 Significant development occurred during the 1940s and 1950s.
-The population increased from the early 1990s as new dwellings were added to the area.
+The population was relatively stable during the 1990s, and then increased gradually between 2001 and 2011 as new dwellings were added to the area.

 Roselands is an established residential area, with a small industrial area in the east, and some commercial land use.

-Major features of the area include Roselands Shopping Centre (Centro Roselands), Roselands Aquatic Centre, Leonard Reserve, John K Stewart Reserve, Roseanne Reserve, Scott Reserve and one school.
+Major features of the area include Roselands Shopping Centre, Roselands Aquatic Centre, Leonard Reserve, John K Stewart Reserve, Roseanne Reserve, Scott Reserve and McCallums Hill Public School.